signalogic/SigSRF_SDK/mediaTest_readme.md

 Both command line SDP info and packet flow SDP descriptions are added to mediaMin's internal SDP database.
 SDP descriptions are added only if they contain a non-zero, unique Origin field.

 The mediaMin Makefile brings in SDP source code from the <a href="https://github.com/signalogic/SigSRF_SDK/tree/master/apps/common/sdp" target="_blank">apps/common/sdp</a> folder path.

+<a name="PacketPushRateControl"></a>
+## Packet Push Rate Control

+In telecom mode, mediaMin uses packet arrival timestamps to control packet push rate; i.e. the rate at which it calls the [pktlib](#user-content-pktlib) DSPushPackets() API.
+Telecom mode assumes reliable and relatively accurate arrival timestamps.
+In addition, mediaMin reads the [Real-Time Interval](#user-content-realtimeinterval) command line option (-rN entry, where N is in msec) to set processing intervals needed by [pktlib](#user-content-pktlib) and [streamlib](#user-content-streamlib).
+For example, an -r20 cmd line entry is appropriate for RTP streams with 20 msec ptime, or multiples of 20 msec (typical for a wide variety of media codecs).

+In analytics mode, mediaMin can treat packet arrival timestamps as somewhat accurate or assume they are completely invalid.
+In these cases, mediaMin uses the [Real-Time Interval](#user-content-realtimeinterval) to either adjust or fully control the packet push rate.
+In the latter case, the AUTO_ADJUST_PUSH_RATE flag (see <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) can be applied in cmd line -dN options, which will enable a queue balancing algorithm that generates decoded media streams with average rate matching the Real-Time Interval.

+For offline or "bulk pcap processing" purposes, mediaMin supports "faster than real-time" (FTRT) and "as fast as possible" (AFAP) modes, controlled by Real-Time Interval cmd line entry.
+The following command line examples show FTRT examples and their real-time counterparts:

+    real-time:           ./mediaMin -cx86 -i../pcaps/mediaplayout_adelesinging_AMRWB_2xEVS.pcapng -L -d0xc11 -r20

+    FTRT (28x faster):   ./mediaMin -cx86 -i../pcaps/mediaplayout_adelesinging_AMRWB_2xEVS.pcapng -L -d0xc11 -r0.7

+    real-time:           ./mediaMin -cx86 -i../pcaps/announcementplayout_metronometones1sec_2xAMR.pcapng -L -d0xc11 -r20

+    FTRT (40x faster):   ./mediaMin -cx86 -i../pcaps/announcementplayout_metronometones1sec_2xAMR.pcapng -L -d0xc11 -r0.5

+The following command line examples show AFAP examples:

+    ./mediaMin -cx86 -i../pcaps/pcmutest.pcap -i../pcaps/EVS_16khz_13200bps_FH_IPv4.pcap -C../session_config/pcap_file_test_config -L -d0x40c00 -r0

+    ./mediaMin -cx86 -i ../pcaps/AMRWB-23.85kbps-20ms_bw.pcap -L -d0x20000000040801 -r0

+For more information see [Bulk Pcap Handling](#user-content-bulkpcaphandling).

+#### Auto-Adjust Push Rate

+The auto-adjust packet push rate algorithm can be applied in the cmd line -dN argument in cases where packet arrival timestamps are zero or otherwise inaccurate.
+To operate correctly it must be combined with the ANALYTICS_MODE flag (the AUTO_ADJUST_PUSH_RATE and ANALYTICS_MODE flags are values 0x80000 and 0x40000 in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>).
+Below are some auto-adjust push rate algorithm command line examples:

+    ./mediaMin -cx86 -i../pcaps/announcementplayout_metronometones1sec_2xAMR.pcapng -L -d0xc0c01 -r20

+    ./mediaMin -cx86 -i../pcaps/mediaplayout_adelesinging_AMRWB_2xEVS.pcapng -L -d0xc0c01 -r20

+In the various command lines above, you might notice the same media content being processed in different ways.
+Telecom mode should provide the highest media quality and most accurate timing in media output, but again, that assumes accurate arrival timestamps.

 <a name="MinimumAPIInterface"></a>
 ## Minimum API Interface